ErdiErkan/101-kittens-carousel-static-website-ec2/README.md

 ## Notes

-- Customize the application by hard-coding your name instead of `student_name` within `index.html`.
+- Customize the application by hard-coding your name instead of `erdi` within `index.html`.

 ## Resources